-This one-day introductory PR course covers all the core concepts and techniques that underlie the discipline of professional communications.
-You will master the full range of practical tools and best practice that effective communication professionals use to shape reputation and influence stakeholders through the media, online and by direct engagement.
+This introductory PR course covers all the core concepts and techniques that underlie the discipline of professional communications.
+You will master the full range of practical tools and best practice that effective communication professionals use to shape reputation and influence stakeholders.
+Topics include PR disciplines, communication strategy, campaigns, media relations and social media.

 Also available on request in US / Asia timezones

 This module is a colourful induction into the modern public relations industry: a sweeping view of the big picture, giving context to best practice.

 - History and evolution of the communications industry

 - Structure of the contemporary global PR landscape

 - Strategic communications: how PR serves hard business goals